-3 hours lecture per week Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course Comment: Students will complete one hour of lab per week outside of class time.
+Prerequisite(s): Qualification for ENG 100 or ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course.

 ECON 131 focuses on macroeconomics with emphasis on modern theory of income determination indicating how and why income, production, employment and price levels fluctuate; on the structure of the banking system and its role in the economy; and on public policy questions arising from changes in these aggregates.
 Emphasis will be placed on writing, problem-solving, critical thinking and abstract reasoning.
-Student must fulfill one hour of lab work per week.